ubisoft/shotmanager/shotmanager/gpu/gpu_2d/doc_gpu_2d_components.md

 ## Notes:

+  ### Bounding boxes:
     - In the bounding boxes, the max values, corresponding to pixel coordinates, are NOT included in the component Think about a rectangle would be drawn on X and how another rectangle after it, starting at its end, would behave.
       In order not to overlap then the end of the bBox of the first rectangle has to be not on the end pixel column.

     - Consequently the width of the rectangle, in pixels belonging to it, is given by xMax - xMin (and NOT xMax - xMin + 1 !)

+  ### Event action callbacks:
+    - Some attributes of InteractiveComponent have callbacks that are triggered when the attribute is changed.
+This is the case for isHighlighted, isSelected, isManipulated.

 ## Tips:
   - Draw the parents before updating the position of the children.